Vokerlee/assembler-x86-64-hacking/1. Inrerrupt, ramka and radix translator/README.md

 # Radix translator

-The second program is `radix.asm`, that get the rigister with input number and prints the number in different representations in the console.
+The second program is `radix.asm`, that getы the rigister with input number and prints the number in different representations in the console.

 # Keyboard interrupt